trinker/termco/README.md

 model requires the researcher to build a list of regular expressions that map to a category or tag.
 Below I outline minimal work flow for classification.

+Note that the user may want to begin with a classification model template that contains subdirectories and files for a classification project.
+The `classification_project` generates this template with a pre-populated *'classification.R'* script that can guide the user through the modeling process.

 Load the Tools/Data
 -------------------